 GenWorth Life Insurance reports that since 1974, they have paid over 162,000 long-term care claims.
 Through the end of 2011, benefits they paid out totaled $7.7-billion with their most expensive claim being reported at $1.2-million.
 Each day, they paid $4.3-million in long-term claims.
 Each day!
 Out of all of the long-term claims paid by GenWorth, 50% were paid to people suffering from Alzheimer’s or dementia.
 If you’re reading this and saying, “I don’t need to worry about this until I’m nearing retirement.”
 GenWorth’s youngest long-term care claimant was just twenty-seven years old.

 Long-term care is needed because at some point, there’s a good chance that you won’t be able to care for yourself in the ways that you are currently able to.
 It’s needed because you don’t know how long you will remain unable to do so.
 In my grandma’s case, she spent fifteen years in an assisted living facility.
 GenWorth Life Insurance paid a benefit to a claimant that continued for 18.7 years.

 There are many ways that the total cost of long-term care can be defined.
 Already, I’ve mentioned a few of the financial, emotional, and time costs but what about how it impacts your business or your employees?
 What happens if one of your key employees suddenly has to step away to care for their mother or father?
 The annual cost for lost productivity for companies because of long-term care responsibilities of their employees is roughly $25-billion.

 I hope that this has given you something to think about.
-The issue of long-term care is a complicated one and I will continue to discuss it in my next installment for this series on risk management.
+The issue of long-term care is a complicated one.
+That’s why I will be continuing it in my next installment which deals with picking the right insurance for long-term care.
 In the meantime, assess the risk of long-term care and its impact on your business.
 Are you prepared for any inevitability?
 With the right knowledge and the proper preparation, you don’t need to worry.
 Live life simply!